 Portugal has started granting citizenship rights to the descendants of Jews it persecuted five centuries ago.

-- Skeletons in Portugal may be Jewish victims of Inquisition
+- Excavated Skeletons Were Probably Jewish Victims of Portuguese Inquisition

 The Justice Ministry said Tuesday that on Oct.
 2 it approved first three of more than 200 applications it has received so far.
 The other applications are still being processed following a law that began in March.